 We reserve the right to revise this notice.
 A revised notice will be effective for health information we already have about you as well as any information we may receive in the future.
 We are required by law to comply with whatever notice is currently in effect.
 Any changes to our notice will be published on our website.
-Go to www.michigan.gov/mdch, click on Health Care Coverage, and look under Protected Medical Information.
+Go to www.michigan.gov/mdhhs, click on Assistance Programs, then Health Care Coverage, and look under Protected Medical Information (HIPAA).
 If the changes are material, a new notice will be mailed to you before it takes effect.

 How to Use Your Rights Under this Notice

 If you want to make a Privacy Rights request or file a complaint, your request or complaint must be in writing.
 If you are writing a complaint, tell us your name (and the name of the person affected, if you are filing the complaint for another person), identification number, what right you believe was violated, who you believe committed the violation, what you want done to correct the problem, and an address and telephone number were you can be contacted.

 Requests and complaints should be sent to:

 Northern Lakes Community Mental Health Authority

 105 Hall Street, Suite A, Traverse City MI 49684

 WE WILL NOT RETALIATE AGAINST YOU FOR FILLING SUCH A COMPLAINT